Lecithin

 Liquid

-Liquid lecithin aids in applications such as chocolate production due to its ability to adjust a fluid’s viscosity (“thickness”) by reducing the friction between solid particles once submerged in liquid.
+Fluid lecithin aids in applications such as chocolate production due to its ability to adjust a fluid’s viscosity (“thickness”).
+It reduces the friction between solid particles once submerged in liquid.

 - Confectionery and Edible Items: Combines fat content of chocolate/confectionery items, enhances stability, and prolongs shelf-life.